Detect

 -

-The company is issuing invoices that are missing mandatory information or are otherwise suspected to not follow relevant laws and regulations.
+Invoices not compliant with laws and regulations — The company issues invoices that are missing mandatory information or are otherwise suspected of not following relevant laws and regulations.

 -